Gadal/TA-Starter/README.md

 Install Eclipse

-Load the project into an Eclipse Workspace
+Load the project into an Eclipse Workspace.
+Eclipse speak: load as "existing maven project" by importing directory containing pom.xml file.

 Run it (F11)